sripberger/gene-lib/README.md

 ## Utility Methods

-In addition to everything described thus far, `gene-lib` also comes with some utility methods to help you with your chromosome methods. `::getCrossoverRange`, for example, can help with a two-point crossover:
+In addition to everything described thus far, `gene-lib` also comes with some utility methods to help you with your chromosome methods.
+For example, to perform two-point crossovers, try something like this:

 ```js
 const lodash = require('lodash');